Arktis-P/RtanNDungeon/README.md

 - If player choose to take a rest at Inn, first, checkes if player has enough moeny (100 G); (if not, game prints out warning message and returns to Visit Inn page) second, checkes if player's health is not max (100); (if max, game prints out warning message and returns to Visit Inn page) third, (if player has enough money and less health than max), take 100 G from player's gold, restore player' health to max, and prints completion message, then returns to Visit Inn page.

+#### (3) Sell Item
+- Added sell item page and functions to sell items from player's inventory.
+- On sell item page, shows player's inventory like inventory checking, but added `isSelling` in `ShowItemList()` method to show item price when sold.
+  If `isSelling == true`, `ShowItemList()` method print item price at the end of each item.
+- With the number input, player can sell own item in inventory at 80% of item's original price.
+  When player tries to sell item, checks if the item is equipped.
+(If equipped, player cannot sell the item, and sees caution page.)

+#### (4) Enter Dungeon and Level Up
+- Player can now enter the dungeon of three different difficulties (Easy, Normal and Hard), and get reward and xp if cleared.
+- Added `Dungeon` Class, and `EnterDungeon` method.
+- If player decides to enter dungeon, asks to choose difficulty.
+  Dungeon has dynamic defense, reward values according to its difficulty and player's level.
+- If player clears dungeon, gets random damage, reward and xp.
+  If fails to clear, gets only damage.
+  If player's health drop below or same as 0, shows game over page, and asks if player wants to retry.

+#### (5) Save and Load Data
+- Added functions to save data to file and load data file when game is started.
+- Added `SaveData()` on `Player` class.
+Saves every player data in `save.txt` file line by line.
+- Added process to check and load saved data.
+When game is started, first, checks if there is `save.txt` file in the directory. second, asks if player wants to load saved data.
+If yes, load player data and rewrite player object.
+If no, do not load player data and generates new player object.

 ### Trouble Shootings